TanStack/table/README.md

 ## Features

-- Lightweight (4kb - 11kb depending on features and tree-shaking)
+- Lightweight (5kb - 12kb+ depending on features used and tree-shaking)
 - Headless (100% customizable, Bring-your-own-UI)
 - Auto out of the box, fully controllable API
 - Sorting (Multi and Stable)